ericLemanissier/cocoserver/tests/packages/README.md

 imported by package `executable` that builds an executable linked to that library.

-`library` has to be published to Redirectory for testing, which means it must have a GitHub project with the same name.
+`library` has to be published to Cocoserver for testing, which means it must have a GitHub project with the same name.
 I already have an empty `zlib` project on GitHub that I've been using for these tests.